JWriter20/PlaywrightCaptchaKrakenJS/README.md

 We're actively working on several improvements to enhance the solver's capabilities:

-- **OpenRouter integration**: Support for OpenRouter API, enabling you to use any vision model available on their platform (GPT-4 Vision, Claude, etc.)
 - **Stronger default model**: Replacing `gemini-2.5-flash-lite` with a more capable default model that better handles complex image recognition tasks
 - **Improved reCAPTCHA accuracy**: Finetuned custom model to boost reCAPTCHA image captcha success rate from ~60% to 95%+
 - **hCaptcha complex drag puzzle solving**: Full support for hCaptcha's drag-and-drop puzzle challenges